 Can it be later?
 Well, anything’s possible, but the sooner a reader or audience understands the overall thrust of the story action, the sooner they can relax and let the story take them where it’s going to go.
 So much of storytelling is about you, the author, reassuring your reader or audience that you know what you’re doing, so they can sit back and let you drive.

-Try taking a favorite movie or book (or two or three) and identifying the PLAN, CENTRAL STORY ACTION and CENTRAL QUESTION of them in a few sentences.
+Try taking a favorite movie or book (or two or three) and identifying the PLAN, STORY ACTION and STORY QUESTION of them in a few sentences.
 Like this:

 Now, try it with your own story!